Olkaria: Volcanism

 The surface at Olkaria is dominated by a peralkaline rhyolite dome and lava field.
 The complex contains many centers of volcanic activity that often erupt in small volumes.
 There are at least eighty such centers of activity, mostly either thick lava flows or steep-sided lava and pyroclastic domes.

-Rock from a borehole 1000 m deep at Olkaria is around 450,000 years old., but the surface features are no more than 20,000 years old.
-The oldest exposed sequence is the Ol Njorowa pantellerite formation of pyroclastic rocks, lava flows and plugs.
-This is thought to be related to a caldera 11 km by 7.5 km that later collapsed but is indicated by traces of a ring fracture.
-The magma has a wide range of compositions representing the different phases after the caldera collapsed.
+Rock from a borehole 1000 m deep at Olkaria is around 450,000 years old, but the surface features are no more than 20,000 years old.
+The oldest exposed sequence is the Ol Njorowa pantellerite formation of pyroclastic rocks, lava flows, and plugs.
+This is thought to be related to a caldera 11 km by 7.5 km that later collapsed, indicated by traces of a ring fracture.
+The magma has a wide range of compositions, representing the different phases after the caldera collapsed.
 Although dating is not precise, it seems that the older rocks date to 9,000 years before present, while the youngest rocks in the Olobutot formation are between 130 and 230 years old.

 Geothermal potential

-Olkaria lies within the Naivasha sub-basin, known for hot springs, hot grounds and fumaroles.
+Olkaria lies within the Naivasha sub-basin, known for hot springs, hot grounds, and fumaroles.

 Further north, Lake Bogoria has steam jets and geysers with temperatures as high as 96 °C.

 There are steam fumaroles at Njorowa Gorge in Olkaria.

 In the underground reservoirs, temperatures of 280 °C have been measured at nearby Eburru and 340 °C at Olkaria.
 The geothermal production zones at Olkaria are at depths of between 750 m to 1000 m, and further down at between 1100 m to 1300 m below the surface.

-Lake Naivasha underground water may be feeding the geothermal reservoir at Olkaria, which has caused concern since the lake has been shrinking in size recently.
+Underground water from Lake Naivasha may be feeding the geothermal reservoir at Olkaria, which has caused concern since the lake has been shrinking in size recently.

-However the absence of tritium in the steam shows that the water is taking at least fifty years to travel from the lake, if that is indeed the source.
+However, the absence of tritium in the steam shows that the water is taking at least fifty years to travel from the lake, if that is indeed the source.